RandomStudio/random-studio/src/pages/projects/a-kinetic-architecture-piece-br-for-a-d-o-by-mini.md

       loops: true
     width: 90
   - caption: >-
-      The result – Perpetuum – is a kinetic experience that sets in motion the dreamy feeling of staring out of a window as the landscape zooms past you, fuelled by the flux of our current environment.
+      The result – Perpetuum – is a kinetic landscape that evolves around you and  sets in motion the dreamy feeling of staring out of a window as the landscape zooms past you, fuelled by the flux of our current environment.
     marginLeft: 0
     marginTop: 0
     ratio: 0